august-gruneisen/LoggerDude/README.md

 Effortless remote logging in Android - saving baby kittens one-log-at-a-time!

 LoggerDude provides a safe way to track events in your app's lifecycle and view them remotely.
-It requires minimal setup and works out of the box with a free open-source web portal.
+It requires minimal setup and works out of the box with a free open-source [web portal][web portal].
 For greater control, devs can specify an API endpoint and reformat outgoing logs as needed.

 This tool makes it easy to add __production logging__ without exposing your app data :)